Calila e Dimna: Summary

-There was once a donkey who was kept tied up by his owner so he wouldn't run off after female onagers.
+There was once a donkey who was kept tied up by his owner so he would not run off after female onagers.
 One day the donkey saw a deer with its magnificent antlers being led by its owner to a nearby stream, the donkey deeply wished to have antlers.
 So the next day, he broke out of captivity and followed the deer to the stream and tried to converse with it.
 However, the deer did not understand donkey talk.
 The donkey was convinced that it was the presence of the owner that was preventing them from conversing, so he attacked and bit the owner.
 The owner of the deer wanted to mark the donkey so he could find it later, so he sliced its ears off.
 The donkey, in pain, returned to its master, who was furious that it had run off, and received a worse punishment than having its ears sliced, from his own master.
 The donkey realised that such desires were foolish and pursuing them only ended badly.